srobo/ops-manual/annual-robotics-competition/common-responsibilities.md

 The committee is responsible for ensuring they communicate adequately with the other teams.
 Many teams will be reliant on the other teams for information about what is required, or what can be provided.

 ## Documenting processes/tools
 The team must maintain documentation on what it does and how it operates.
+This documentation must be available to all in SR.

 ## Raising concerns to the Trustees
 The committee is responsible for ensuring that any concerns raised within their team are raised to the Trustees.
 If a concern can be handled within the team then a brief summary will suffice, anything that cannot be resolved within the team must be raised to the Trustees ASAP.